 In the centuries after Lucretius died, scholars weren't just intrigued by his ideas.
 They were drawn in by his eloquence.
 Lucretius was part of generation of Latin writers striving to give their language the necessary nuance to deal with Greek ideas, at a time when Greek was the language of learning.
 Considering Latin became the language of learning for the next 1,600 years, these writers must have been successful.

 Though Lucretius was no hero to ascetic Christians, his work didn't disappear.
 Isidore of Seville cited it as an authority on meteorology in his 7th-century encyclopedia.
 And throughout the Middle Ages, Catholic monks preserved De Rerum Natura.
 Monastic discipline entailed reading, and monks needed books.
 Before the availability of the printing press, the books had to be painstakingly copied by hand.
 Despite its unnerving implications (Lucretius didn't believe in the immortality of the soul, and he was no fan of religion), a copy of his book survived in a medieval monastery long enough to be fished out by an Italian humanist, Poggio Bracciolini, in 1417.
+Scholars hadn't seen Lucretius's work in five centuries.

 Far more is known about Bracciolini than the poet he helped rescue from obscurity.
 Born in Tuscany, he studied Classical literature in Florence before moving on to Rome — home to the Vatican but also a kind of ghost town in the early 15th century.
 Gifted with exquisite handwriting, Bracciolini helped develop the script that became the basis for italic and roman typefaces.
+The script was named, rather ironically, "new antique."

 Just two years before he found De Rerum Natura, Bracciolini was apostolic secretary to Pope John XXIII.
 Unfortunately for the pope and his secretary, the pontiff was deposed (the name John XXIII was taken again in the 20th century).
 Without a job and without much money to live on, Bracciolini made the gutsy choice to go book hunting in Germany.
 Historians don't know for sure which monastery provided the Lucretius book, but speculation favors the Benedictine Abbey of Fulda.